ystero-dev/hampi/README.md

 ### Generating ASN.1 spec files

-Currently there are two ways of generating the 'ASN.1' spec files from the '.docx' specifications.
+Currently there are two ways of generating the 'ASN.1' spec files from the '.docx' specifications (This mainly applies to 3GPP specifications).

 1. Using the script inside `examples/specs/parse_specs.py`.
 This is recommended way. (note: this requires installation of `docx` or `python-docx` in the case of Python3).
 2. Using the rust binary `extract-asn-spec`.
 Note: this is not the recommended way and your mileage may vary.
 Eventual goal is to make this the default way - so as to also have a `build.rs` integration.
 But this is for now a work in progress.